Search for Important Questions

 1. Examine the developments in international relations after World War-II.

-2. Explain the meaning and importance of Detente.
+2. Explain the concept of Human Rights.

 1. On what basis can the similarities between International Politics and International Relations be shown?